bradh352/ansible-scripts/roles/sonic/README.md

     interface.
 Cannot be used with `vlans` (you should probably create a vlan with an ip address list instead).
 Example:
     `[ "1.2.3.4/24", "2620:3:4:5::6/64" ]`
-  * `vlans`: Vlans to assign to an interface, the value is an array of dictionaries with these keys:
+  * `vlans`: Vlans to assign to an interface.
+The vlan must have been already created using the `sonic_vlans` configuration.
+The value is an array of dictionaries with these keys:
     * `vlan`: Vlan id to use (1-4096), required.
     * `mode`: `tagged`/`untagged`.
 Only a single vlan may be marked as untagged for a single interface.
 * `sonic_vlans`: Dictionary of the VLAN/VXLAN configuration.
+For each vlan specified in an interface, an entry must exist here.
 The key is the VLAN id.
 The value is also a dictionary with these keys:
   * `vxlan`: If mapping a VXLAN to a VLAN, this is the VXLAN id.
 Valid range is 1-16777214.
 This is necessary if you want to be able to forward a